This is a difficult question to answer… Should I quit my job before starting a business?

 Before moving to the UAE you need to take the following steps:

-- Do your research in your home country
+1. Do your research in your home country

 - Corporates in normal cases will not select a novice from another country who has no experience in the business process.
-So you should be very well versed with the basics; for example – Accounts Payables, Accounts Receivables, Inventory, and such other areas to find a decent job in a new country.
+So you should be very well versed in the basics; for example – Accounts Payables, Accounts Receivables, Inventory, and other areas to find a decent job in a new country.

-- Work on your resume
+2. Work on your resume

-- To find a job in UAE, don’t just post your resume on job portals or request all references to send your resume to the HR.
+- To find a job in UAE, don’t just post your resume on job portals or request all references to send your resume to HR.
 The most basic thing is to work on your Resume.

 - I am telling you this from my experience.
 Initially, I posted my resume on several job portals and ended up with little or no response.
 I redrafted and designed my resume and posted it again, and got an excellent response.

 - Some Handy CV Tips: Work on the design.
 Show what you do and not all that can be done in your role.
-Eliminate things you have done but not quite confident about it.
+Eliminate things you have done but are not quite confident about it.

 - Don’t modify your resume for different job vacancies.
 I mean you can modify your resume to highlight certain experiences relevant to the job role that you are applying for.
 But take care to not modify the original content.
-When an applicant receives interview calls, they will generally not be familiar as to which version of their CV is referred to HR and may be less than confident on questions from that resume.
+When an applicant receives interview calls, they will generally not be familiar with which version of their CV is referred to HR and may be less than confident about questions from that resume.
 So keep the content the same, and make just basic modifications to highlight the experiences relevant to the company you are applying for.

-- Have a mission statement in your resume
+3. Have a mission statement in your resume

 - Also as an applicant, one has to formulate a Mission statement in their resume.

-- For example, I will utilize my expertise and experience in XYZ areas and upscale myself for bringing an optimum solution for my organization and drive my energy for achieving the objects of my organization.
+- For example, I will utilize my expertise and experience in XYZ areas and upscale myself for bringing an optimum solution for my organization and drive my energy for achieving the objectives of my organization.

-- Apply on various job portals
+4. Apply on various job portals

 - Also, go for paid services and don’t just expect to get a good job at no cost.
-Job portals offer services like premium, highlight, spotlight applicant, reviewed applicant, first to apply for any job posted, amongst many others.
+Job portals offer services like premium, highlight, spotlight applicant, reviewed applicant, and first to apply for any job posted, amongst many others.

-- Interview calls will happen only when present in the UAE
+5. Interview calls will happen only when present in the UAE

 - Applying for a job in the UAE from your home country will not land you a job.